-This Act is reprinted as at 8 November 2001.
-The reprint shows the law as amended by all amendments that commenced on or before that day (Reprints Act 1992 s 5(c)).
+This regulation is reprinted as at 31 October 2002.
+The reprint-

+- shows the law as amended by all amendments that commenced on or before that day (Reprints Act 1992 s 5(c)) - incorporates all necessary consequential amendments, whether of punctuation, numbering or another kind (Reprints Act 1992 s 5(d)).